jermwormza/BulkMail/Readme.md

 ## Overview

 The Bulk Email Sender is a PowerShell script that allows you to send bulk emails using a list of recipients from a CSV or Excel file.
 It uses the Microsoft Graph API and the `Mailozaurr` module to send emails.
+It also has some limited 'mail merge' functionality where the specified body or a html/text attachment is used as the body coded with fields as {fieldname} and there is a matching fieldname in the recipients csv or excel file it will replace the placeholders with the data from the file.
+The Email column may contain multiple email addresses separated by a comma but there is no validation if addresses are valid.

+The related sendmail script uses Office 365/Azure Graph functionality to send emails instead of smtp which adds an extra level of security and identity protection.
+If these are not available to you, you may replace the sendmail.ps1 with a different script as long as the parameter names remain the same.

 ## Prerequisites